mlochhead/Building_Inventory_Generation/README.md

 ## DESCRIPTION

-This repository contains Python functions to process and synthesize building inventory data for resgional risk assessments.
-This repositry represents the code used in the Inventory Synthesis Framework discussed in Lochhead et al. (submitted).
+This repository contains Python functions to process and synthesize building inventory data for regional risk assessments.
+This repository represents the code used in the Inventory Synthesis Framework discussed in Lochhead et al. (submitted).
 The preprint for the paper is available [here](https://doi.org/10.31224/6008).

 This repository is organized into three main folders.